7 Best Ski Backpacks of 2022/2023

 Resort

 For resort skiers, a ski pack is mostly about storage and comfort.
-The backpack should be lightweight and low profile.
-You will be getting on and off chairlifts, and a large ski pack can get in the way.
+A ski backpack should be lightweight and low profile.
+You will get on and off chairlifts, and a large ski pack can get in the way.
 Straps should be stowable to prevent them from getting caught on the chairlift.
-A goggle pocket is a nice feature to protect your goggles and make them easily accessible when you need them.
+A goggle pocket is a nice feature to protect your goggles and make them easily accessible when needed.

 Touring

 A backcountry bag is much more technical.
-Weight and space are essential as you will be carrying all your gear for an entire day in the backcountry.
-The pack should carry your critical avalanche safety gear in an easily accessible pocket in the event of an emergency.
+Weight and space are essential as you will carry all your ski gear for an entire day in the backcountry.
+The pack should carry your critical avalanche safety gear in an easily accessible pocket in an emergency.
 Many ski packs include a place for a radio that can be accessed from a zippered shoulder strap.

-If you are boot packing or snowshoeing, ski and snowboard carrying are important.
+If you are boot packing or snowshoeing, ski and snowboard carrying are essential.
 These features make it easier to attach your skis or board to the outside of the pack.
-While hiking, you don’t want to wear your helmet as you will get hot and sweaty.
-So helmet carry is another beneficial feature and should integrate with ski carry options.
+When hiking if you wear a helmet it can get hot and sweaty.
+A good ski pack should have a helmet carry system that also allows you to carry skis.

 Touring packs range in size from 15L to 45L.
-Smaller bags are meant for side-country/resort skiing where you are looking to carry safety gear and not much else.
+Smaller bags are meant for side-country/resort skiing, where you want to carry safety gear and not much else.
 Larger packs are used when traveling further afield into the backcountry.

 Mountaineering